chinthysl/deepstream-python/README.md

 ## Features

-- Support for multiple video files
+- Support video and rtsp streams
-- PeopleNet-based person detection and tracking
+- PeopleNet-based person detection
+- Person tracking using nvDCF tracker
 - Configurable Regions of Interest (ROIs) with a timeout for loitering alerts
-- Visual alerts when people remain in ROIs beyond timeout
+- Visual alerts when people remain in ROIs beyond a n seconds
 - Multi-camera grid display
 - Real-time visualization with bounding boxes and tracking IDs